Building Relationships Through Reading

 - All volunteers must complete a DPS background check.

 Power Lunch volunteers and their businesses receive support throughout the program, particularly from dedicated staff which ensure a seamless experience for every participant.
-The School Partners Program collaborates with DPS’ Family and Community Engagement (FACE) team to deliver exceptional volunteer and partnership experiences to Power Lunch readers including coordination, training and classroom support.
+The Denver Public Schools Foundation collaborates with DPS’ FACE team to deliver exceptional volunteer and partnership experiences to Power Lunch readers including coordination, training and classroom support.

 What are the Results?